-Without getting too specific in dimensions, a women’s game lacrosse field is similar in size to a football field or soccer field.
-Interestingly, it also has markings similar to a basketball court, making it significantly different from a men’s game field.
+Without getting into specific dimensions, a women’s game lacrosse field is similar in size to a football field or soccer field.
+Interestingly, it also has markings at each scoring end similar to a basketball court, making it significantly different from a men’s game field.

-Twelve players, including the goal keeper, take the field.
+Twelve players, including the goal keeper, take the field for each team.
 A typical player arrangement includes four defensive players, four offensive players, and three midfield players.
 While lacrosse is a fairly fluid game, each player, or set of players, has a basic role.

 Key Areas on the Field

 Critical Scoring Area – An area that includes the eight-meter arc and 12 meter fan and extends behind the goal to the end line.
 While not specifically lined out, in this area penalty administration is different than in other parts of the field.
 In other words, the same foul is penalized differently when committed in the critical scoring area, than the middle of the field.
 An eight-meter arc and 12 meter fan are marked within this area.

 Goal Circle – The circle around the goal with a radius of 2.6 meters (8.5 feet).
 No player’s stick or body may “break” the cylinder of the goal circle.

 12 Meter Fan – A semi-circle in front of the goal used for the administration of minor fouls.